pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 Provide the Name "PostgreSQL_lineage_source" and other parameters for the database you've created on the earlier steps of the pre-work.

-When entering the Credentials data choose the radio button for "Credential setting" as "Shared"
+When entering the Credentials data choose the radio button for "Credential setting" as "Shared".

 ![alt text](/Data%20Lineage/images/pl_conn-4.png)

-When done, press "Test connection" on the top-right of the page
+When done, press "Test connection" on the top-right of the page.

 ![alt text](/Data%20Lineage/images/pl_conn-5.png)

-You should receive confirmation on successful results
+You should receive confirmation on successful results.

 ![alt text](/Data%20Lineage/images/pl_conn-6.png)

-Click "Create" and the bottom-right
+Click "Create" and the bottom-right.

 ![alt text](/Data%20Lineage/images/pl_conn-7.png)

 Done with Source database connection for Lineage lab.
-Next please repeate the same steps to create the connection for the Target database
+Next please repeate the same steps to create the connection for the Target database.

-Name the connection "PostgreSQL_lineage_target" and validate the connection works
+Name the connection "PostgreSQL_lineage_target" and validate the connection works.

 ![alt text](/Data%20Lineage/images/pl_conn-8.png)

 Done with Target database connection creation.
-You should now see 2 available connections for PostgreSQL in the list of Platform connections
+You should now see 2 available connections for PostgreSQL in the list of Platform connections:

 ![alt text](/Data%20Lineage/images/pl_conn-9.png)